Cancer Biology

 Cancer Prevention and Control

 About 42% of cancer cases and 45% of cancer deaths in the U.S. are believed to be preventable.
-The Cancer Prevention and Control research program at The University of Kansas Cancer Center brings together researchers focused on identifying new ways to prevent cancer and improve cancer outcomes, with a focus on high-risk and underserved communities in the cancer center’s catchment area.
-This includes: 1) developing, testing and implementing innovative strategies to modify behaviors that drive cancer risk and cancer incidence disparities; 2) identifying biomarker-driven and other testing strategies that detect cancer earlier and/or reduce cancer risk ; and 3) developing and disseminating behavioral, nutritional and clinical support interventions to address the impact of cancer.
+The Cancer Prevention and Control research program at The University of Kansas Cancer Center brings together researchers focused on identifying new ways to prevent cancer and improve cancer outcomes in the cancer center's catchment area.
+This includes: 1) identifying population-level cancer risk exposures and developing, testing, and implementing strategies to modify cancer risk behaviors, 2) optimizing risk stratification and developing novel tools to increase evidence-based screening and prevention strategies, and 3) address the survivorship needs of cancer patients through the lifespan by developing, testing, and implementing behavioral, lifestyle, and clinical-support strategies.

 Drug Discovery, Delivery and Experimental Therapeutics